Interviews by NameOral Histories

 An educator and author, Tadlock served in the Peace Corps from 1964 to 1966 and was part of the first group assigned to work in West Bengal, India.
 Upon her return to the United States, Tadlock and her husband became active Vietnam War protestors.
 Recorded July 30, 2008.

 A bystander standing near the triple underpass, Tague was slightly wounded on the cheek by a bullet fragment or a chip of concrete during the shooting.
-He later wrote the book Truth Withheld: A Survivor's Story (2003) and continues to research the Kennedy assassination.
+He later wrote the books Truth Withheld: A Survivor's Story (2003) and LBJ and the Kennedy Killing (2013).
 Recorded March 30, 1999, and May 4, 2012.

 A native of India, Tailor was living in Baltimore at the time of the assassination.
 His boss threatened to fire him if he missed work to attend the Kennedy funeral, but Tailor and his pregnant wife drove to Washington, D.C., regardless to witness the procession.
 Recorded February 2, 2009.